-Certain IBM Spectrum Scale commands that can generate a significant amount of IO, such as file system restripes, adding disks, or policy scans, use helper nodes to run faster.
+Certain IBM Spectrum Scale commands that may generate a significant amount of IO, such as file system restripes, adding disks, or policy scans, use helper nodes in order to run faster.

-These nodes can be specified by using the '-N' flag to the command or by using the defaultHelperNode configuration value.
-Some commands, such as mmapplypolicy, might use more memory or CPU resources while you run to sort file lists.
-Other commands, such as mmrestripefs, or mmdelsnapshot, might generate a significant amount of IO to move data and update metadata structures.
-When you specify helper nodes, it is best to ensure that these nodes have sufficient memory, idle CPU, and network to handle these requests.
-It might be necessary to schedule these commands for a time when the nodes or cluster are not heavily used as well.
+These nodes can be specified using the '-N' flag to the command or using the defaultHelperNode configuration value.
+Some commands, such as mmapplypolicy, may use a lot of memory or CPU resources while running, in order to sort file lists.
+Other commands, such as mmrestripefs, or mmdelsnapshot, may generate a significant amount of IO in order to move data and update metadata structures.
+When specifying helper nodes, it is best to ensure that these nodes have sufficient memory, idle CPU, and network in order to handle these requests.
+It may be necessary to schedule these commands for a time when the nodes or cluster are not heavily utilized as well.

 Commands that use helper nodes include: mmadddisk, mmapplypolicy, mmbackup, mmchdisk, mmcheckquota, mmdefragfs, mmdeldisk, mmdelsnapshot, mmfileid, mmfsck, mmimgbackup, mmimgrestore, mmrestorefs, mmrestripefs, and mmrpldisk.
-Helper nodes typically must be separated from the servers that provide storage for IBM Spectrum Scale RAID.
+Helper nodes typically should be separated from the servers providing storage for IBM Spectrum Scale RAID.